ironmonk88/monks-pf2e-encounter-aftermath/README.md

 The GM can then click the Advance Time button to advance game time until those actiosn are ready to be completed.
 And either the player or GM will then have access to a button to run those actions.

-If your character is choosing to do nothing for a perdiods of time, right click the party member and select "Do Nothing" to have that action added.
+If your character is choosing to do nothing for a periods of time, right click the party member and select "Do Nothing" to have that action added.

 Statistics are also kept for the total time it's taken to complete all actions, how many actions remain, and how much time remains to be taken.

 ## Bug Reporting
-Please feel free to contact me on discord if you have any questions or concerns. ironmonk_the_legend I also have a Discord site called Monk's Discord Server that I use to keep people up to date with changes.
+Please feel free to contact me on discord if you have any questions or concerns. ironmonk88#4075 I also have a Discord site called Monk's Discord Server that I use to keep people up to date with changes.

 ## Support